Batman and Robin. Frodo and Bilbo. Amy Poehler and Tina Fey.

 Many stories of success, fictional and real, feature not a lone hero, but a dynamic duo.
 And yes, you might be an entrepreneurial superhero growing your business through the sheer strength of your own bulging muscles, but the best way to climb to the top is to have someone alongside you, someone who can give you a boost.

 That’s what strategic relationships—or partnerships—are for.
 But how does one go about forming—and then nurturing—that partner relationship?
-It’s something we at Infusionsoft by Keap have always valued, but it’s something we’re still working on, so we’re going to share our insights and missteps in the hopes that they’ll make you stronger.
+It’s something we at Keap have always valued, but it’s something we’re still working on, so we’re going to share our insights and missteps in the hopes that they’ll make you stronger.
 So I went to the person in our building who handles partnerships as his job: Jeff Mask, VP of partner development.